New year, new laws: The changes you can expect in 2023

 Capped insulin prices

 The cost of a life-saving drug for people with diabetes will be capped starting on Jan.
-1. The Biden administration’s Inflation Reduction Act includes a $35 a month limit on what patients pay out of pocket for insulin.
-However, it’s only for patients who will qualify as seniors on Medicare.
+1. The Biden administration’s Inflation Reduction Act includes a $ 35-a-month limit on what patients pay out of pocket for insulin.
+However, it’s only for Medicare patients who will qualify as seniors.

 A push in Congress to cap insulin for all Americans, not just seniors, failed.
 Lawmakers want to try for it again in 2023.